October is one of the best months to visit Syria, the weather is pleasant and local life is at its fullest!

 The visa fee is paid at the border, to the respective authorities.

-All nationalities, and that includes US passport holders.
+All nationalities, including US passport holders.

 The trip starts and ends in Beirut, and transfer to and from Damascus is included in the price.